Body found wrapped in tarp off MLK Drive in Fairmount Park

 PHILADELPHIA (WPVI) --Police are investigating the discovery of a body in Philadelphia's Fairmount Park.

-An employee from the Philadelphia Parks and Recreation Department made the discovery at 8:20fter 8 a.m.
+An employee from the Philadelphia Parks and Recreation Department made the discovery just after 8 a.m.
 Friday in a parking lot along Martin Luther King Jr. Drive near Black Road.

-The partially decomposed body was wrapped in a green tarp.
+The partially decomposed body was wrapped in a blanket as well as a green tarp.

 Action News caught up with the worker who made the discovery

-"I was out here just doing my normal job, changing the trash can and picking up litter," said Shawn Deloach.
+"I was out here just doing my normal job, changing the trash can and picking up litter," said Parks and Recreation employee Shawn Deloach.
 "And I noticed a bag wrapped up in plastic.
-And I checked it out, and I felt something solid was in it... that is when I backed off and called the cops."
+And I checked it out, and I felt something solid was in it.
+And once I saw maggots, that is when I backed off and called the cops."

-Deloach said he has been with Parks and Recreation for several years and said this is not the first body he's stumbled upon.
-He called it a heartbreaking discovery.

-Investigators are working to determine the person's identity and cause of death.

 ------